ionic-enterprise/ionic-training-decks/src/assets/data/markdown/iw-crd-v4-use-data.md

     NullInjectorError: No provider for HttpClient!
 ```

-What is going on is that `HttpClient` is injected into the `WeatherService` service, but the `HttpClient` service has not been provided anywhere so the application does not know how to inject it.
+What is going on with the application is that `HttpClient` is injected into the `WeatherService` service, but the `HttpClient` service has not been provided anywhere so the application does not know how to inject it.
 You need to modify the `AppModule` to import the `HttpClientModule` as such:

 ```TypeScript
 import { HttpClientModule } from '@angular/common/http';